simonheimlicher/heimlicher.com/content/about/index.md

 ## Writing as a way to think

-I write about leadership and transformation because explaining why something worked — or didn't — exposes reasoning I wouldn't otherwise examine.
+I write about leadership and transformation because explaining why something worked, or failed, exposes reasoning I wouldn't otherwise examine.
 The [book reviews and articles](/categories/book) on this site are part of that process.

 If something here is useful to you, or if you disagree with it, {{< obfuscated-email "I'd like to hear from you" >}}.